Departments and Executive Staff

 - Harlan Kelly, Jr., General Manager

 - Michael Carlin, Deputy General Manager and Chief Operating Officer

-- Juliet Ellis, Chief Strategy Officer/Assistant General Manager for External Affairs.
+- Juliet Ellis, Chief Strategy Officer / Assistant General Manager for External Affairs.

-- Barbara Hale, Assistant General Manager, Power
+- Barbara Hale, Assistant General Manager for Power Enterprise

-- Kathy How, Assistant General Manager, Infrastructure
+- Kathy How, Chief Engineer / Assistant General Manager of Infrastructure

 - Eric Sandler, Chief Financial Officer / Assistant General Manager, Business Services